CornSnek/keystroke_player/README.md

     The key is based on the X11 KeySym names.
     You cannot use this with GrabKey commands, as the macro will throw a runtime error.
     You cannot use the key 'escape' as that is the key to quit the macro.
-    Note: This command slows down loops.
+    Note: This command slows down loops with delays.
     It is advised to use these outside loops.

 WaitUntilButton command = `!?wait_button=[1-5];`